Skip to main content

 Michel Quintin and Yann Rigal posted the best handicap time in the Sydney to Hobart race despite a smaller 35-foot yacht and challenging sea conditions.

-• On Wednesday morning, Michel Quintin and Yann Rigal arrived at Constitution Dock in Hobart on their 35-foot yacht BNC after more than 93 hours at sea, overcoming tough Sydney to Hobart seas.
+• On Tuesday morning, Michel Quintin and Yann Rigal arrived at Constitution Dock in Hobart on their 35-foot yacht BNC after more than 93 hours at sea, overcoming tough Sydney to Hobart seas as two French sailors based in New Caledonia.

-• Quintin and Rigal have built their campaign over five years, with two years of targeted preparation, while their onboard provisions of spaghetti, lasagne and chicken curry went mostly uneaten.
+• Quintin and Rigal have built their campaign over five years, with two years of targeted preparation; their onboard provisions of spaghetti, lasagne and chicken curry went mostly uneaten.

-• By late afternoon, BNC held the best handicap time with only Crux left as a long-shot challenger after Crux led earlier but was delayed by a southerly breeze.
+• By late afternoon, BNC held the best handicap time with only Crux left as a long-shot challenger after a southerly breeze delayed her expected arrival.

 Insights by Ground AI